softwaresaved/software-licensing-workshop/README.md

 > "Software Licensing Workshop" by Neil Chue Hong for the Software Sustainability Institute is licensed under CC BY 4.0

-Please note that XKCD cartoons are licensed under CC-BY-NC, and PhD Comics are reproduced with permission of the author.
-[New permission must be sought](http://phdcomics.com/about.php#faq) if modifications are made that change the use of these images.

 ### Acknowledgements

-This work was support by EPSRC/ESRC/BBSRC grant EP/N006410/1 for the UK Software Sustainability Institute.
+The development of this workshop was made possible by funding from EPSRC, ESRC and BBSRC through grants EP/H043160/1 and EP/N006410/1 for the UK Software Sustainability Institute.

+The materials for this workshop were originally developed by Neil Chue Hong, based on material from Neil Chue Hong and Shoaib Sufi, qLegal, OSS-Watch and ChooseALicense.com.

 It was originally developed for a workshop run at Cambridge University on 8th March 2018 and a workshop at the 2018 Theoretical Roman Archaeology Conference (TRAC).
+Thanks to everyone at the Software Sustainability Institute for their support.